tipsi/tipsi-twitter/README.md

 `An unknown server-side error occurred while processing the command.
 Original error: Command \'/bin/bash Scripts/bootstrap.sh -d\' exited with code 1`

-You can fix it by installing `Carthage`:
+This can be fixed by installing `Carthage`:

 ```bash
 brew install carthage